Roti Chaofa

 Phuket is known today for its beach clubs, resorts, and nightlife, but beyond the modern lifestyle, there is another side that many forget — what we call the “Real Phuket.”
 This side of the island hasn’t disappeared.
 It’s just a little quieter and often hidden.

-Roti Thaew Nam is one of those rare places in Phuket Town that never seems to change.
+Roti Taew Nam is one of those rare places in Phuket Town that never seems to change.
 Set right at the entrance of the Sunday Walking Street Market on Thalang Road, this tiny shop has been around for more than 70 years—and it feels like time stood still inside.